 The stability of capitalism in the postwar era has been slowly destroyed and replaced by the increasingly fragile system of the twenty-first century.
 Mainstream economists have neglected key underlying social forces that are destabilizing capitalism today.
 These are the forces of classes, nations and states.
 This neglect stems, ironically, from contemporary economists overlooking important sociological and political lessons of some of their greatest predecessors, including Adam Smith, Friedrich List, Joseph Schumpeter, John Maynard Keynes, Karl Polanyi, and Albert Hirschman.
 The project explores these economists' arguments about caplitalist instability, how their insights help explan capitalism's instability today, and what this means for capitalism's prospects in the future.
 Results will appear in Capitalism Now: Crisis, Prosperity and the Forgotten Lessons of the Great Economists (Cambridge University Press, 2021).

 The World of States

 We live in a world of nation-states.
 We cannot understand this world without appreciating the institutional character of different types of states and the nature of the interactions among them.
 States are not disappearing due to globalization but they are changing as are their relationships with each other.
 This book is a revised and updated version of the first edition, published in 2015.
-A lot has happened in the world since then, including the 2008 financial crisis, the Great Recession, China's continued growth as an economic powerhouse, the election of Donald Trump, Brexit, trade wars, a resurgence in nationalism and populism in many countries and much more.
+A lot has happened in the world since then, including China's continued growth as an economic powerhouse, the election of Donald Trump, Brexit, trade wars, a resurgence in nationalism and populism in many countries and the corona virus pandemic.
 This second edition takes all of this into account to better understand the world of states.
 This new and updated analysis will appear as The World of States (Cambridge University Press, 2021).

 American Discontent: The Rise of Donald Trump and Decline of the Golden Age